jake-g/SAM/README.md

 SAM
 ===

 Software Automatic Mouth - Tiny Speech Synthesizer

+**Note**: My fork has SDL turned off by default in `Makefile` so that it can be compiled and executed in a colab environment

 What is SAM?